Caleb Hopkins (colonel): History

-Military service in the War of 1812
+War of 1812

 In 1804, Hopkins was commissioned as a lieutenant of the militia, and was promoted to major in 1807.
 He was active in the War of 1812, attaining lieutenant colonel in 1812 and colonel in 1813.
 He was involved in several battles and skirmishes and once was wounded in the shoulder.
+In March 1816, Colonel Hopkins was commissioned as brigadier general for gallant service during the war, including defending the Port of Charlotte, Rochester, New York against the British.